-THROUGH THE AAA-NFHS COACHES EDUCATION PROGRAM
+EACH ACTIVE HOME SCHOOL COACH MUST BE CREDENTIALED THROUGH THE AAA-NFHS COACHES EDUCATION PROGRAM

-Completing and submitting this form stating that all specified documents are ON FILE AT THE SCHOOL is required for each Registered Volunteer who is assigned interscholastic coaching duties.
-Registered Volunteers are only allowed to serve as an assistant coach in Football, Basketball and Track.
-All Registered Volunteers MUST be 22 years of age or older.
-No verification forms will be accepted for the 2015-2016 school year after APRIL 1, 2016.
-PLEASE PRINT LEGIBLY.
+Completing and submitting this form states that all specified documents are ON FILE WITH THE HOME SCHOOL COACH.
+This form is required for each Home School Team participating against AAA member schools.
+No verification forms will be accepted for the 2019-2020 school year after APRIL 1, 2020.